Expertcoderz-Laboratories/NullLandOpenSource/README.md

-# NullLandOpenSource
+# [ARCHIVE] NullLandOpenSource
-An open-source repository of scripts used in the ECL development sandbox game "NullLand", being worked on by Expertcoderz.
-Feel free to experiment with or even use these in your own projects!
-Credits aren't required, but they would be nice :)
+This repository contains an open-source copy of NullLand, the former development sandbox place of Expertcoderz officially defunct since May 2022.

-**⚠️ Note that anything in this repository as well as within NullLand is constantly subject to change, and released on an as-is basis.**
+**⚠️ Anything here is released on an as-is basis.
+You may experiment with or use in your own projects, any scripts included within NullLand, but solely at your discretion.**

 ## Additional/Related Resources
 These are officially-supported for public use; any issues with the scripts are guaranteed to be fixed when reported.